Christ Church Burial Ground

 Christ Church Burial Ground in Philadelphia is an important early-American cemetery.
 It is the final resting place of Benjamin Franklin and his wife, Deborah.
-Four other signers of the Declaration of Independence are buried here, Benjamin Rush, Francis Hopkinson, Joseph Hewes and George Ross.
-Two more signers (James Wilson and Robert Morris) are buried at Christ Church just a few blocks away.
+Four other signers of the Declaration of Independence are buried here, Benjamin Rush, Francis Hopkinson, Joseph Hewes, and George Ross.
+Two additional signers of the Declaration of Independence, James Wilson and Robert Morris, are buried at Christ Church just a few blocks away.

+History

-The cemetery belongs to Christ Church, the Episcopal church founded in 1695 and place of worship for many of the famous Revolutionary War participants, including George Washington.
-The burial ground is located at 5th and Arch Streets, across from the Visitors Center and National Constitution Center.
-The Burial Ground was started in 1719, and it is still an active cemetery.
+The cemetery belongs to Christ Church, the Episcopal church, which was founded in 1695 and served as a place of worship for many of the most notable participants in the American Revolution, including George Washington.
+The burial ground is located at 5th and Arch streets, across from the Visitors Center and National Constitution Center in Center City Philadelphia.
+The Burial Ground was opened in 1719, and is still an active cemetery.
 The Burial Ground is open to the public for a small fee, weather permitting; about 100,000 tourists visit each year.

+Benjamin Franklin gravesite

-When the Burial Ground is closed, one can still view Benjamin Franklin's gravesite from the sidewalk at the corner of 5th and Arch through a set of iron rails.
-The bronze rails in the brick wall were added for public viewing in 1858 by parties working at the behest of the Franklin Institute, which assumed the responsibility of defending Franklin's historic ties to Philadelphia after prominent Bostonians criticized the city's maintenance of the grave and erected a Franklin statue there.
-Leaving pennies on Franklin's grave is an old Philadelphia tradition.
+When the burial ground is closed, Benjamin Franklin's gravesite is visible from the sidewalk at the corner of 5th and Arch Streets through a set of iron rails.
+The bronze rails in the brick wall were added for public viewing in 1858 by parties working at the behest of the Franklin Institute, which assumed the responsibility of defending Franklin's historic ties to Philadelphia after prominent citizens from Boston criticized the city's maintenance of the grave and erected a Franklin statue there.
+Leaving pennies on Franklin's grave is a long-standing Philadelphia tradition.